 Football team returns to practice field today

-Day 13 of spring practice is here, with the Canes set to take the practice field at 8:45 a.m.
+The final spring practice on Greentree will be held today, with the Canes set to take the practice field at 8:45 a.m.

-UM has been working hard all spring to install a new offense and defense and are now preparing for Saturday's Spring Game (to be held at Noon at DRV PNK Stadium).
-So stay tuned today as we'll have more videos of the workouts and will continue to provide our feedback on the message boards and with front page stories.
+Miami will have its 15th and final practice on Saturday at Noon at DRV PNK Stadium.
+So today is very much about finishing the preparations on both sides of that for the Spring Game that is open go the public.
+Later this morning stay tuned today as we'll have more videos of the workouts and will continue to provide our feedback on the message boards and with front page stories.

-We'll also get feedback from players after practice, and will also be on the lookout for any depth chart shakeups this morning.
+We'll also get feedback from players after practice, and will also be on the lookout for that.

 There's already been plenty of news from the practices, including the depth charts we see on the field, highlights during the media availability and notes on what we see from individual players.
 Plus, of course, post-practice interviews with coaches and players.

-And as we embark on the next practice of the spring, here's a flashback to our coverage from the practices so far:
+And as we embark on the final Greentree practice of the spring, here's a flashback to our coverage from the practices so far:

 APRIL 9 SCRIMMAGE